syongu/Moneyball---Pitching-Predictor/README.md

 ### How to tackle the problem area(legally)
 First, each pitches only have 2-3 types of the pitches that they are good at.
 We can examine the data at at-bat level, game level and player level to find:
-* For pitchers equipped with certain types of pitches, what's the general pattern of throw?
+* For pitchers equipped with certain types of pitches, what's the general pattern of pitching?
-* In certain senerios, will they use a similar pitching strategy?
+* In certain senerios, will they use a similar pitching strategy in terms of pitch type and location?
 * Would it be possible to narrow down the habit/strategy to specific pitcher?